Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Multi-scale in LFA:} the LFA module performs frequency transformation on three scales (S3).
+The LFA module performs frequency transformation on three scales (S3).
 We also experiment with one scale (S1), two scales (S2) and four scales (S4) in Table \ref{table6}.
-They are denoted as LFA-S1, LFA-S2, LFA-S3 and LFA-S4, respectively.
+They are denoted as LFA-S1, LFA-S2 and LFA-S4, respectively.
 We can observe that LFA-S3 performs in general the best.
-LFA-S4 performs very close to LFA-S3 yet with additional computations.
+LFA-S4 performs very close to LFA-S3 yet with additional computation.
 LFA-S1/S2 performs clearly inferior to LFA-S3.
 Overall, the three-scale version appears to be sufficient to describe different levels of details for the input.
 This is our default setting.